CHC33015 – Certificate III in Individual Support (Ageing) In collaboration with Whiddon Maclean.

 This qualification reflects the role of workers in the community and/or residential setting who follow an individualised plan to provide person-centred support to people who may require support due to ageing, disability or some other reason.
 Work involves using discretion and judgement in relation to individual support as well as taking responsibility for own outputs.
 Workers have a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centred support.

-- START 20 July 2020 – 6 months course.
-Late enrolments will be considered upon application
+- START 1st February 2021 – 6 month course.
+Late enrolments will be considered upon application.

 - This training is subsidised by the NSW government under Smart and Skilled.